gharmonjr/zsh-starterkit/README.md

 - Attempts to change your default shell to ZSH
 - Installs a set of default plugins including [oh-my-zsh] and goodies from [zsh-users]
+- Installs this project (not a plugin!) in `$ZDOTDIR/.zsh-starterkit` and sources `zsh-starterkit.zsh` from `.zshrc`.
+- All the magic is in `zsh-starterkit.zsh`.
+This is a thin, micro-framework that serves as mostly an [antigen] wraper.

 Some other notables: